jcraver1021/tsume-golang/cmd/labrador/README.md

 suffix when it has a known one, otherwise the `Content-Type` header, otherwise `.html` — see [FILETYPE_DETECTION.md](FILETYPE_DETECTION.md).

-When two URLs in a section would land on the same name, both take more of their path until they separate, so `a/index.html` and `b/index.html` become `a_index.html` and `b_index.html`.
-Names are planned from the config before downloading, so they do not depend on the order downloads finish in.
-Sections are separate directories and never contend with each other.
+When two URLs in a section would land on the same name, each takes more of its path until they separate: `a/index.html` and `b/index.html` become `a_index.html` and `b_index.html`.
+Names are planned from the config, so they do not depend on the order downloads finish in.
+A mapper can still collapse two names into one — `doc.html` and `doc.txt` under `html-to-text` — and that download fails rather than overwriting.

 ## Mappers